KDE/documentation-docs-kdenlive-org/compositing/blending_modes.rst

    In this blending mode, the color values of the image of both layers are inverted, multiplied, and then inverted again.
 This is the opposite of **Multiply**: Wherever either layer was darker than white, the composite is brighter.

 :Color Dodge:
    This blending mode divides the base layer by the inverted blend layer.
 It lightens the base layer depending on the value of the blend layer: the brighter the blend layer, the more it affects the base layer.
 If you use white in the blend layer, the color in the base layer will become white; using black in the blend layer does not change the base layer.
-Note that when the blend layer is a homogenous color, this blending mode essentially changes the output black point to this color, and (input) white point to the inverted color.
+Note that when the blend layer is a homogeneous color, this blending mode essentially changes the output black point to this color, and (input) white point to the inverted color.

 .. list-table::
    :widths: 25 25 25 25